Talia Wiesel, Ph.D., ABPP

 -

-People suffering from psychological distress can learn better ways of coping with them, thereby relieving their symptoms and becoming more effective in their lives.
+People can learn better ways of coping with distress, thereby relieving their symptoms and becoming more effective in their lives.

 Acceptance and Commitment Therapy (ACT) is an evidence-based, mindfulness-based approach that helps you make room for difficult thoughts and feelings, reduce avoidance, and take committed action toward your goals and values.